Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Methodology

 \subsection{Lattice Re-scoring}

 We provide in Figure \ref{fig:framework_final} and Figure \ref{fig:lattice}, respectively, our overall framework and the proposed lattice re-scoring strategy.
-We use the DNN-refined predictions for creating word lattices as an intermediate representation of the ASR output.
+We use the Deep Neural Networks (DNN)-refined predictions for creating word lattices as an intermediate representation of the ASR output.
 This decoding process generates lattice-like outputs that contain phone-level alignments and associated scores and eventual word alignments.

 Each path in the lattice has a score based on the ASR system's confidence.
-However, we can improve the transcription by reevaluating these paths using a neural LM, which captures the likelihood of different word sequences based on linguistic context.
+However, we can improve the transcription by reevaluating these paths using a neural LM\cite{6854535}, which captures the likelihood of different word sequences based on linguistic context.
 We use our custom-trained transformer to perform re-scoring.
-A Transformer-based re-scoring approach, as opposed to traditional n-gram methods, introduces novelty by leveraging advanced neural network architectures that are designed to handle sequences more effectively and capture complex language patterns.
+A Transformer-based re-scoring \cite{yang2022conformer,pandey2021lattention} approach, as opposed to traditional n-gram methods, introduces novelty by leveraging advanced neural network architectures that are designed to handle sequences more effectively and capture complex language patterns.

 This transformation is done by computing the conditional probability of the word sequence in each path given the language model and combining it with the original acoustic likelihood score.
 The result is a new lattice where paths have modified scores that reflect both acoustic and language model information, enhancing transcription accuracy.